 Learning Accommodations Testing - Students

 If you are a student who receives testing accommodations, as approved by the Student Disability Resource Center, you may make an appointment with the Testing Center by clicking the Student Accommodations Testing Request Form.
 Please read the information below very carefully before submitting your form.
 If you do not read carefully, you may not be able to schedule your test with us.
 Make sure you have included all information asked for on the form.
-We will then email your professor to let him/her know that you have scheduled a test with us.
+Your professor will then be emailed to let him/her know that you have scheduled a test with us.

 1. Your testing request must be submitted at least 5 days in advance of your test.
 Requests submitted 4 days or less will be denied.
 For example, a test on October 10 must be submitted by 11:59 pm on October 5.

 2. Do not schedule any tests more than 4 weeks in advance of the test.

 4. If you are unsure of the date a professor may schedule a test, go ahead and schedule it for the day you think it might be.
 We can always reschedule if you find it will be a different date, but we cannot schedule you if it is sooner than 5 days.

 5. Rescheduling: If you need to reschedule a test, submit a new Testing Request form and, in the box at the bottom, state that you are rescheduling a test and the date it was previously scheduled for.